saferpay/sndbx/texts/PaymentPage.md

   * [Capture/Finalize the Transaction](index.html#Payment_v1_Transaction_Capture)
   * [Cancel/Abort the Transaction](index.html#Payment_v1_Transaction_Cancel)
 6. Transaction is finished!

+### <a name="pp-initialize"></a> PaymentPage Initialize

+The process begins with the [PaymentPage Initialize](https://saferpay.github.io/jsonapi/#Payment_v1_PaymentPage_Initialize) request.
+With this request, you forward all data necessary for the payment to Saferpay.
+These include the customer number (CustomerId), the terminal number (Terminal Id), the currency (CurrencyCode), the amount (Value), the internal reference no. of the merchant system (OrderId), and the return addresses (ReturnUrls) to which the customer will return after leaving the payment page.

 ### Information on the Use and Significance of the Available Parameters